Many Dialects, Many Languages, One Cultural Lens: Evaluating Multilingual VLMs for Bengali Culture Understanding Across Historically Linked Languages and Regional Dialects: Experimental Setup

 \subsection{Prompting Techniques}

 To systematically evaluate the models' culturally grounded vision-language understanding, we employ zero-shot, few-shot, and chain-of-thought (CoT) \citep{wei2022chain} prompting strategies.
 The zero-shot and few-shot templates strictly instruct the models to generate outputs exclusively in the source language without extraneous explanations.
+For the few-shot setting, a fixed set of examples was randomly sampled from a held-out split for each specific domain and language, and these identical examples were applied consistently across all evaluated models.
 For more complex reasoning in the VQA task, CoT prompting is utilized, allowing models to generate intermediate logical steps before yielding the final formatted answer.
 Across all evaluation settings, the decoding temperature is set to 0.1 to ensure highly deterministic outputs.
 All prompts are provided in Appendix \ref{app:prompt}.